Brewing with RAPT Gen 4 BrewZilla

 It is best to stir the grain periodically while pouring it into your malt pipe to break up any dough balls (dry spots).
 Once you have added all the grain thoroughly stir the grain to ensure all the dough balls have been broken up.
 This will take about 2-5 minutes.

 You may find that the temperature may overshoot the target temperature if the heating power is set to 100%.
-To maintain a more stable mash temperature, reduce the heating power to between 30-40%.
+To maintain a more stable mash temperature, to between 30-40%.
 However, the exact power setting is dependent on a number of variables such as your grain bill, whether your unit is jacketed and heat loss from the system for example so the exact required power can vary.

 The temperature on the digital controller reads the temperature at the bottom of the boiler near where the elements are mounted.
 It is important to understand that this is not the core temperature of the mash.
 If you recirculate long enough the mash temperature will eventually be close the measured temperature displayed on the digital controller.